M0JXD/morse-recognition-trainer/README.md

 Then look in `build/(PLATFORM)/(ARCH)` and for the `release` folder, which contains the executable and the assets it requires..
 You can move and rename this folder to `morse-recognition-trainer` or whatever you wish, although you must retain it's internal structure with the assets folder in the same directory as the binary.

+If Xmake complains about being unable to install Raylib, try installing your distro's openGL dev packages (e.g. libopengl-dev/libgl-dev for Ubuntu).

 ### Android